dubravat/bayreuth/README.md

 ----

-### My attempts to answer the questions
+### Attempts to answer the questions
 1. Take a look at Flourish's page. https://flourish.studio/ How do you rate the tool for use in teaching in a B.Sc. course Data Science for Human Geographers?</br>
-   Info: The students have previous statistical knowledge and knowledge of cartography, but no knowledge of programming languages).</br>
+   **Info:** The students have previous statistical knowledge and knowledge of cartography, but no knowledge of programming languages).</br>

 2. Simple web scraping of a page (related to geography) and its visualization.</br>
    *Used Data:*